Direct Estimation of the Density of States for Fermionic Systems: Acknowledgements

 \section{Acknowledgements}

 The authors thank Gregory Boyd, Hans Hon Sang Chan, Zo\"{e} Holmes, Tyson Jones, Ivan Rungger, and Fr\'{e}d\'{e}ric Sauvage for helpful technical conversations.
 We further thank Gregory Boyd for comments on the manuscript.
 MLG acknowledges the Rhodes Trust for the support of a Rhodes Scholarship.
-MLG was also (partially) supported by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project number 20230049DR.
+MLG was also (partially) supported by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project number 20230049DR; and the Engineering and Physical Sciences Research Council under EPSRC project EP/Y004655/1.
 BK thanks the University of Oxford for a Glasstone Research Fellowship and Lady Margaret Hall, Oxford for a Research Fellowship.
 The numerical modelling involved in this study made use of the Quantum Exact Simulation Toolkit (QuEST) \cite{jones2019quest} via the QuESTlink\,\cite{jones2020questlink} frontend.
 We are grateful to those who have contributed to all of these valuable tools.
 We thank Kristan Temme, Youngseok Kim and Andrew Eddins for supplying the parameters of the noise model outlined in \cref{appendix:ibm_eagle_model}.
 The authors acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility\,\cite{oxfordARC} in carrying out this work.
+BK thanks UKRI for the Future Leaders Fellowship Theory to Enable Practical Quantum Advantage (MR/Y015843/1).
 The authors also acknowledge funding from the EPSRC projects Robust and Reliable Quantum Computing (RoaRQ, EP/W032635/1) and Software Enabling Early Quantum Advantage (SEEQA, EP/Y004655/1).

 \widetext